Cable tester: Signal testers

 More powerful cable testers can measure the properties of the cable relevant to signal transmission.
 These include the DC resistance of the cable, the loss of signal strength (attenuation) of a signal at one or more frequencies, and a measure of the isolation between multiple pairs of a multi-pair cable or crosstalk.
-While these instruments are several times the cost and complexity of basic continuity testers, these measurements may be required to certifythat a cable installation meets the technical standards required for its use, for example, in local area network cabling.
+While these instruments are several times the cost and complexity of basic continuity testers, these measurements may be required to certify that a cable installation meets the technical standards required for its use, for example, in local area network cabling.